-The control of smooth muscles is done by the “autonomic nervous system” which allows for involuntarily control.
+A smooth Muscle is a non-striated muscle that is extremely important to function and control throughout the body.
+The portion of control of smooth muscle is done by the “autonomic nervous system” which allows for involuntarily control.

-Smooth muscles are found in several areas such as:
+Smooth muscle is found in several areas such as:

-There is a large difference between smooth muscle and skeletal or cardiac muscle.
+There is a large difference between all three different types of muscle.

 There are 2 types of arrangements of muscle cells